chryoung/chryoung.github.io/docs/_posts/2021-06-07-deep-learning-math.md

 $$z = w^T x + b$$ is `z = np.dot(wT, x) + b` in numpy.

 Avoid using rank 1 array.

+## Copyright

+This post is written by chryoung.
+You can copy/paste if you cite the source.